rocky-linux/documentation/docs/guides/web/php.md

 ### Apache integration

-The configuration of apache to use a PHP pool is quite simple.
-You just have to use the proxy modules with a `ProxyPassMatch` directive, for example:
+The configuration of Apache to use a PHP pool is quite simple.
+You have to use the proxy modules with a `ProxyPassMatch` directive, for example:

 ```bash
 <VirtualHost *:80>